 Is your team toxic, tolerable or thriving?

-Recently I've had some deep conversations about the circumstances that make it hard for good people to do their best work.
 It's got me revisiting the different workplace cultures I've experienced - some good, some great, some terrible.

 Moving up the table